sneakybikimeh/CS2-Practice_GUI/README.md

 #### FIXES :
 - Many aliases were not loaded properly leading to random errors in console and weird behaviours in some cases, it should all be fixed by now !
-- Renamed bhop aliases for better clarity.
+- Renamed bhop modes in GUI for better clarity.
 - Cleaned up a few old deprecated commands that remained executed randomly.
 - Reduced bot_quota to 20, just in case someone had the idea of launching the game with launch parameter `-maxplayers_override 64`.
 - Switched Sound Feedback ON by default.